Nepiki/Guides/Treasure-Conflix.md

 _Discover the Golden Barrette_
 </pre></big>

-East of Landos on the peninsula that looks like a hand
+East of Landos on the peninsula that looks like a hand.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/344746.png">